linbox-team/fflas-ffpack/README.md

 The most commonly used option include:
 - `--with-blas-libs=<libs>` : to specify the arguments for the linker to find the BLAS
-- `--enable-optimization` : to run configure-time optimizations
+- `--enable-precompilation` : to precompile the standard templates specializations (and gain some compilation time later on)

 Type `./configure --help` to list all options available.
 Note that `givaro` is automatically detected by pkg-config, so you no longer need to pass a `--with-givaro=...` option.